scartav/hello-world/README.md

 # hello-world
 first repository

-this is the first file created for practice learning hoe github works.
+This is the first file created for practice learning how github works.